-The basic goal of soft tissue manual therapy is to physically manipulate painful, swollen or injured soft tissue, such as muscles, tendons, ligaments, and joint capsules – in an effort to stretch the muscles, increase strength, and improve flexibility.
-Therapy is a one-on-one process during which the patients instruct the chiropractor on the source of their pain, and then a specific mechanical adjustment is made.
+The basic goal of soft tissue manual therapy is to physically manipulate painful, swollen or injured soft tissue, such as muscles, tendons, ligaments, and joint capsules — in an effort to stretch the muscles, increase strength and improve flexibility.
+Therapy is a one-on-one process during which the patients instruct the chiropractor on the source of their pain and then a specific mechanical adjustment is made.
+A chiropractor may assist with improving blood flow, stretching the muscles and facilitating the healing process as part of a larger conservative treatment plan.
 This can be accomplished in a number of ways, including:

 - Deep tissue massage